-Val Montina: the Most Important ‘Wilderness Area’ of the Alpine Chain.
+Val Montina: the Most Important ‘Wilderness Area’ in the Eastern Alps.

 Since the early nineties, the whole area of the Val Montina has been declared a Wilderness Area, and maintains not only the characteristics of a wild territory, but it is also possible, at the same time, to come across, here, the traces of an economic history that was abruptly interrupted by the great flooding of 1962, which engulfed and buried the large electric plant (besides provoking the disaster of nearby Vajont dam).
 The vegetation is that typical of areas rich in water at valley floor level; on the rocky mountain slopes Black (or Austrian) Pine dominates (Pinus nigra).
 Among the mammalians, badger, fox, deer and roe-deer are present.
 This is in fact the most important ‘wilderness area’ of the entire Alpine chain (at least in the Oriental Alps).
 Since its institution as a protected area, nothing ever was built here, and there is no permanent settlement, either; therefore, the natural development is left to its own devices.